Andy Westlake rounds up our pick of the best travel cameras for trips long and short, vacations and all other adventures

 • 20.4MP Four Thirds sensor

-• 2.36m-dot viewfinder
+• 2.36m-dot EVF

-Olympus cameras have traditionally offered high performance in a compact form factor, and the E-M5 series delivers on this principle particularly well.
+Olympus cameras have traditionally offered high performance in a compact form factor, and the OM-5 series delivers on this principle particularly well.
 Like its predecessors, the Mark III is unique in being extremely small and lightweight, while still having a fully weather-sealed body and a good set of external controls.
 What’s more, you don’t have to spend a huge amount of money to get a matching sealed lens.

 Its 20MP sensor includes on-chip phase detection that provides 121 focus points spread across the entire image area.
 You get 10 frames per second shooting, a decently large viewfinder, and a fully articulated screen.
-As usual from Olympus, the camera also produces very attractive JPEG images, with well-judged exposure and white balance that complement the firm’s signature punchy colour reproduction.
+As usual from Olympus, the camera also produces very attractive JPEG images, with well-judged exposure and white balance that complements the firm’s signature punchy colour reproduction.

 Micro Four Thirds models inevitably give more visible image noise at high ISOs, but this can often be offset by the superb 5-axis in-body image stabilisation, as it allows you to shoot handheld at remarkably slow shutter speeds.
 There’s also a good range of affordable f/1.8 prime lenses available for low-light shooting that’ll take up next to no space in your bag.
 There is also a good choice of lenses.

-Nikon Z 5 + 24-200mm f/4-6.3 lens – $2,193 / £2,029
+Best full-frame mirrorless for travel: Nikon Z 5 + 24-200mm f/4-6.3 lens – $2,193 / £2,029

 Best travel cameras and holiday cameras: Nikon Z5 with 24-200mm lens